 Stage 1 starts in Inverness, with riders beginning their adventure heading south along the east of Loch Ness, with spectacular views awaiting the first climb summit.

 The route winds past Loch Lochy and on to Fort William nestled amongst the mighty highlands.
-From here the road heads south-east taking in the scenery of Loch Lomond and onwards through Galloway Forest National Park before heading west to the port in Cairn Ryan.
+From here the road heads south-east taking in the scenery of Loch Lomond and onwards south through Galloway Forest National Park before heading west to the port in Cairn Ryan.

 For ferry times, please use the link to the Stena website timetable.